Dimensions of Futsal Court – Size of Futsal Court

 Futsal Court Positions and Zones

 The futsal court is a dynamic arena where each zone and futsal position has a strategic purpose.
-As a lifelong player, the nuances of spatial tactics always fascinated me.
+As a lifelong player, the nuances of spatial tactics have always fascinated me.

 The goalkeeper rules over their penalty box kingdom, able to use hands only in this area.
 Outside, my pivot orchestrates play from the middle, pulling strings like a futsal puppet master.
 Up front, the lightning-fast striker runs on any through balls in the channels.